finos/open-resource-broker/docs/root/operational/monitoring.md

 # Monitoring Setup

-This document provides guidance on setting up monitoring and alerting for the Open Host Factory Plugin.
+This document provides guidance on setting up monitoring and alerting for the Open Resource Broker.

 ## Overview